mozilla/payments/docs/design/api/storage.rst

     :statuscode 403: Forbidden, the authenticated app cannot modifiy this record.

-Basically an operation on something not authorized will result in a 403.
+Any unauthorized operation will return a 403 HTTP response.